How to Set GroupDocs License in Java Using InputStream

 Q: Is it possible to update the license without restarting the application?

 A: Absolutely.
-Re‑initialize the License object with a new InputStream whenever the license changes.
+Re‑instantiate the License object with a new InputStream whenever the license file changes, and the editor will immediately operate under the new license.

-Q: Are there any common pitfalls when using InputStream for licensing?
+Q: Are there common pitfalls when using InputStream for licensing?

-A: The most frequent issues are incorrect file paths, insufficient permissions, and forgetting to close the stream—using try‑with‑resources mitigates the latter.
+A: The most frequent issues are incorrect paths, insufficient file‑system permissions, and forgetting to close the stream.
+Using try‑with‑resources eliminates the last problem automatically.

 Tested With: GroupDocs.Editor 25.3 for Java